drshahizan/research-design/profile/QiYuanGitGit/readme.md

 ## Work Experience 💼

 - I have worked for several companies over the last couple of years, starting in Q4 2021.
 - The companies that I worked before [Moveon Technologies](https://moveon.bz/), [Siltronic Singapore](https://www.siltronic.com/en/), and [UMC Singapore](https://www.umc.com/en/home/Index).
-Currently, I am further study at UTM for Master in Data Science, please refer to my [Linkedin](https://www.linkedin.com/in/yap-qi-yuan-35a7351a3/) for more details.
+Currently, I am further studying at UTM for a Master's in Data Science; please refer to my [Linkedin](https://www.linkedin.com/in/yap-qi-yuan-35a7351a3/) for more details.

 ## Education and Training 🎓